OMIndependent/quswan/src/liveblogs/iog/iog40.md

 Will's surprised by Lance's new feelings too.

-<strong>Will:</strong> "But you've spent a lot of time together.
+**Will:** "But you've spent a lot of time together.
 It seems only natural."

 <img src="https://i.imgur.com/7LroHSn.png" alt="lilly's almost 15" width="360" height="270" id="liveblog" />